10 Common Mistakes Au Pairs Can Make — and How to Avoid Them

 remember that saying yes can really strengthen the placement experience.

+You do not need to say yes to everything.
 You absolutely still need personal time and independence when you’re off duty, but joining in sometimes helps:

 Build stronger relationships